mdn/content/files/en-us/web/css/inset-area/index.md

 For example:

-- You can specify a row value and a column value to place the positioned element in that specific grid square — for example `top left` (logical equivalent `start start`) or `bottom center` (logical equivalent `end center`) will place the positioned element in the top-right or bottom center square.
+- You can specify a row value and a column value to place the positioned element in a single, specific grid square — for example `top left` (logical equivalent `start start`) or `bottom center` (logical equivalent `end center`) will place the positioned element in the top-right or bottom center square.
-- You can specify a row or column value plus a `span-*` value.
+- You can specify a row or column value plus a `span-*` value to span two or three cells.
 The first value specifies the row or column to place the positioned element in, placing it initially in the center, and the other one specifies the amount of that column to span.
 For example:
-  - `top span-left` causes the positioned element to be placed in the top row, and span across the center and left tiles of that row.
+  - `top span-left` causes the positioned element to be placed in the center of the top row, and span across the center and left tiles of that row.
-  - `block-end span-inline-end` causes the positioned element to be placed in the block end row, and span across the center and inline end tiles of that row.
+  - `block-end span-inline-end` causes the positioned element to be placed in the center of the block end row, and span across the center and inline end tiles of that row.
-  - `bottom span-all` causes the positioned element to be placed in the bottom row, and span across the left, center, and right tiles of that row.
+  - `bottom span-all` and `y-end span-all` cause the positioned element to be placed in the center of the bottom row, and span across three cells, in this case the left, center, and right tiles of the bottom row.

-For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.
+For detailed information on anchor features, usage, and the `inset-area` property, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide, specifically the section on [setting an `inset-area`](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using#setting_an_inset-area).

-### An aside on positioned element width

-If the positioned element has not had a specific size set on it, its size will default to its [intrinsic size](/en-US/docs/Glossary/Intrinsic_Size), but it will also be affected by the size of the inset-area grid.

-If the positioned element is placed into a corner or side grid square (say with `inset-area: top left`) or is set to span two or more grid squares (for example using `inset-area: bottom span-all`), it will align with the specified grid area but behave as if it has a {{cssxref("width")}} of `max-content` set on it.
-It is being sized according to its containing block size, which is the size imposed on it when it was set to `position: fixed`.
-It will stretch as wide as the text content, although it may also be constrained by the edge of the `<body>`.

-If the positioned element is vertically aligned with the center tile (say with `inset-area: bottom center`), it will align with the specified grid square but adopt the same width as the anchor element — it is being sized according to the anchor element's containing block size.
-However, it won't allow its content to overflow — its minimum `width` will be its `min-content` (as defined by the width of its longest word).

 ### Adjusted default behavior